Search on the Website:

 If a client asks for a specific frequency and you couldn't reach it with the current build, you may have to change the CPU Cooler to a better Liquid Cooler or even install Custom Water Cooling; there are also times where you need to change the CPU itself to a better one. (the budget the client has can be a hint).

-If a client asks for a specific frequency (core clock or memory clock) and you couldn't reach it with the current GPU, you can try installing some Case Fans with good airflow to keep the temperature down a bit, but, if that doesn't help, you may need to change the GPU itself to a better one. (the budget the client has can be a hint).
+If a client asks for a specific frequency (core clock frequency) and you couldn't reach it with the current GPU, you can try installing some Case Fans with a strong airflow to keep the temperature down a bit, but, if that doesn't help, you may need to change the GPU itself to a better one. (the budget the client has can be a hint).

 If a client asks you to build them a PC with an overclocked CPU or GPU that has a specific frequency, you don't actually need to overclock, it is possible to just put a CPU or GPU with an original frequency that is higher than what the client has asked for.